dradis/dradis-legacy/README.md

     $ ./start.sh

-And browse to https://localhost:3004 to start using Dradis
+And browse to https://localhost:3004 to start using Dradis.
+If you need to bind to a different address (so others can connect to your instance) or another port number, you can use the -b and -p switches respectively:

+    $ ./start.sh -b 10.0.0.123 -p 443

 Getting started (git release)